Pichara/Sistema-VidaViva/README.md

 # Sistema VidaViva
 A Patient, Supplementation and Materials registration program to the Cancer NGO, Vida Viva.
 Located at Campos Gerais, Brazil.

+Most of the program's features rely on local data storage due to the absence of internet connection in the intended usage area.

 The program was a donation made exclusively to resolve the issue of paper registration at Vida Viva.

 ## Layout